Updated May 6, 2023

 14. What is the tower of Hanoi?

 Tower of Hanoi, is a mathematical puzzle that consists of three towers (pegs) and more than one ring.
 All rings are of different sizes and stacked upon each other where the large disk is always below the small disk.
 The aim is to move the tower of a disk from one peg to another, without breaking its properties.
-The objective of this game is to move the disks one by one from the first peg to the last peg.
-And there is only ONE condition, we cannot place a bigger disk on top of a smaller disk.
+This game’s objective is to move the disks one by one from the first peg to the last peg.
+And there is only ONE condition, and we cannot place a bigger disk on top of a smaller disk.

 15. Give some examples of greedy algorithms?